britecharts/britecharts/CONTRIBUTING.md

     2. add the new demo page to the ``currentDemos`` object, keeping the same format.
 8. Go to your test file ``ChartName.spec.js`` and, taking another test as an example, copy over pieces until you have the first test case.
 1. Add one test and make it fail callin ``npm run test``.
+1. Keep on coding according to our code [styleguide][styleguide].
 1. Once you think you are close to have something working, start adding JSDoc comments to your code
 1. Generate your docs with ``npm run docs`` and manually test the demos.
-1. Create a pull request with your branch and ping one of the core authors to get it reviewed
+1. Create a pull request with your branch and ping one of the core authors to get it reviewed.
 1. Once you have a shipit, merge it